-The APD bias voltages (between 385 V and 405 V), the operating voltage of the preamplifiers (± 5 V), and their ouput signals are distributed through four circuit boards, known as mother boards.
+The APD bias voltages (between 385 V and 405 V), the operating voltage of the preamplifiers ( $\pm 5$ V), and their ouput signals are distributed through four circuit boards, known as mother boards.
 These were completely redesigned after the 2012 test run and careful attention was paid to avoid cross-talk between channels.
 Each half of the ECal is divided into 26 bias voltage groups.
-The proper selection of these groups, their matching with the preamplifiers, and the high-voltage fine-tuning, lead to a total gain uniformity on the order of a few percent.
+By properly selecting these groups, matching them with appropriate preamplifiers, and fine-tuning the high-voltages, a total gain uniformity of the order of a few percent was achieved.
 Up to fluctuations in the light-yield from crystal to crystal, this provided a good starting point of operation for the trigger set-up.

-Finally, for digitization and processing, the signal was sent to a Jefferson

-Lab Flash ADC [2, 8] (FADC250) board.
-The FADC digitizes the APD signal at 250 MHz and stores samples in a 8 μ s deep pipeline with 12-bit resolution.
+Finally, for digitization and processing, the signal was sent to a Jefferson Lab Flash ADC (FADC250) board [2, 8].
+The FADC digitizes the APD signal at 250 MHz and stores samples in an 8 $\mu$ s deep pipeline with 12-bit resolution.